soymadip/My-Practice-Environment/PYTHON/Notes/• Day 81-100/83 - Exercise 9.md

+>[!question]
-Write a program to pronounce list of names using win32 API.
+>Write a program to pronounce list of names using win32 API.

 If you are given a list l as follows:
 ```python